 Groupon Inc. shares rose after the largest daily-deal website reported first-quarter profit that topped analysts’ estimates, helped by lower marketing costs and expanded international sales.

 Profit excluding certain costs was $16.3 million, or 2 cents a share, the Chicago-based company said in a statement yesterday.
 Revenue jumped 89 percent to $559.3 million from $295.5 million a year earlier.
-Analysts on average had projected (GRPN) profit of 1 cent on sales of $530.6 million, according to data compiled by Bloomberg.
+Analysts on average had projected (GRPN:US) profit of 1 cent on sales of $530.6 million, according to data compiled by Bloomberg.
 The shares surged as much as 18 percent.

 The coupon site is attempting to rebuild investor confidence after shares dropped more than 40 percent since its November initial public offering, one of the worst public market debuts for a Web company since the dot-com crash.
 International sales more than doubled to $320.7 million, suggesting Groupon hasn’t been hindered by economic turmoil in markets outside the U.S., said Clayton Moran, an analyst at Benchmark Co.